Colostomy: Complications

 Parastomal hernia (PH) is the most common late complication of stomata through the abdominal wall, occurring in 10-25% of patients, even up to 50% by some estimates.
-Prolapse of bowel wall through the stoma occasionally happens and can require reoperation to repair.
+Prolapse of bowel wall through the stoma is reported in 2–10% of colostomy patients and can require surgical revision.

 Following reversal of a colostomy, purse-string skin closure has been associated with a lower risk of surgical site infection than linear skin closure, and may lead to higher patient satisfaction, though current evidence suggests little or no difference in incisional hernia or operative time.

 Clinical pilates-based exercises have been demonstrated to improve patients' core abdominal strength and to reduce the risk of a hernia worsening.

 Other common complications of colostomy are high output, skin irritation, prolapse, retraction, and ischemia.